rapid7/insightconnect-plugins/microsoft_atp_safe_links/help.md

 #### Decode Safe Links

-This action decodes a Microsoft Safe Link.
+This action is used to decode a Microsoft Safe Link.

 ##### Input